PoCInnovation/Workshops/software/21.Serverless/README.md

 - All that without the headache of implementing a server setup.
 You just give to the cloud provider your functions, it handles the rest.

 **It's very useful ... but not always !**
-It depends on what you want to do :warning:
+It depends on what you want to do ⚠️
 In fact, there are some drawbacks to use a serverless architecture.
 First, a serverless function has a limit of [15 minutes of running](https://aws.amazon.com/about-aws/whats-new/2018/10/aws-lambda-supports-functions-that-can-run-up-to-15-minutes/).
 So you can't build a game using a serverless architecture.
 Then, a serverless function needs sometimes a cold start before running.
 Depending on the cloud provider you will use, you can lose up to 4 seconds !